sartis14/Data-Analysis-projects/README.md

 Excel Expertise: Showcases mastery of Excel, an essential tool in data analysis, through examples of data manipulation, visualization, and advanced formula usage.

-Tableau Certification: Tableau certification, underlines my commitment to mastering the tool and delivering impactful visualizations.